 e.
 The Vice President shall serve for a term of two years and shall subsequently become President on completion of his/her term of office.

 f.
-The Secretary, the Treasurer and the Meetings Secretary shall serve a term of three years and shall be eligible for re-nomination.
+The Secretary and the Treasurer shall serve a term of three years and shall be eligible for re-nomination.

 6. Other Members of Council

 a.
-All other posts on Council, with the exception of Clinical Services Secretary (Microbiology & Virology), Trainee positions and the Newsletter Editor shall be elected from among the Association's general membership.
+All other posts on Council, with the exception of Newsletter Editor, shall be elected from among the Association's general membership.

 b.
-The position of Clinical Services Secretary (Microbiology & Virology) will be held by the Chairman of the Clinical Services Committee (Microbiology & Virology).
-The post is filled by election from among the membership of the Clinical Services Committee, the membership of which comprises representatives from the various regions.
-The appointment is subject to ratification by Council.
+The Clinical Services Secretary (MM&V) will chair the Clinical Services Committee (MM&V), the membership of which comprises representatives from the various regions.

-i.
-Retiring Council members shall not be eligible for immediate re-election except in exceptional circumstances.
+h.
+Retiring Council members shall not be eligible for immediate re-election except in exceptional circumstances (exception: see 5f above).

 i.
 Council shall have the rights to establish and dissolve specific Committees, Sub-Committees or working groups as deemed appropriate for the advancement of the Association's business.

 j.
 If, in the view of Council, a Council member is unable to fulfil their role due to illness or other unforeseen factors, the Council member will be required to resign from Council within 30 days.
 A member of the Association may be co-opted onto Council to fulfill the role but would be required to formally stand for election at the next opportunity.

 • Clinical Services Committee, Medical Microbiology (Chair: Clinical Services Secretary for MM&V)

 • Scientific Affairs Committee (Chair: Scientific & Research Secretary)